WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 8: Original images</em>
 </p>

-We loaded the original images in grayscale with a size of 128x128 pixels, then normalized all pixel values between 0 and 1.
+We loaded the original images in grayscale with a size of 128x128 pixels, then normalized all pixel values between 0 and 1 (see figure 8).

 The images were converted into a 2D matrix with image as row and pixel value as column.

-A covariance matrix was calculated for the image matrix, and it was used to calculate eigenvalues and eigenvectors, sorted in descending order.
+A covariance matrix was calculated for the image matrix and it was used to calculate eigenvalues and eigenvectors.
+The eigenvectors were sorted in descending order according to their eigenvalues to give us the directions of maximal variance in the dataset.
+This helps us understand which visual patterns are most responsible for variance in the dataset.

 <p align="center">
   <img src="results/pca/components.png" width="800"/><br>
-  <em>Figure 9: Principal Components</em>
+  <em>Figure 9: Eigen Faces (Principal Components)</em>
 </p>

+The images in figure 9 are the eigenfaces obtained from the PCA eigenvectors.
 We selected the top k = 6 eigenvectors to start with, and will experiment with the amount later.
-These were used to create our principal components, as seen in figure 9.
+These were used to create our principal components, as seen in figure 9.\
+These components are called eigenfaces since each eigenvector represents a direction of variation in the dataset.

 <p align="center">
   <img src="results/pca/2d.png" width="400"/><br>
   <em>Figure 10: Images visualized as PC1 vs PC2</em>
 </p>

-We visualized all 8 images in the 2-dimensional subspace defined by PC1 and PC2, shown in figure 10.
+We visualized all 8 images in the 2-dimensional subspace defined by PC1 and PC2, shown in figure 10.\
+PC1 captures the overall lighting and smooth intensity variation across the faces, while PC2 captures mid-frequency facial structure such as nose shadow, brow shape, and the mouth region.

 <div style="page-break-after: always;"></div>